-The Oboe & English Horn provide unprecedented realism and expressiveness.
+The Flutes provide unprecedented realism and expressiveness.
 However, they represent a demanding software in terms of CPU load.
 An up-to-date computer with at least 1,6 GHz Core2Duo CPU is therefore recommended.
-Supported OS are Windows XP, 7 or Vista for the PC, or OSX (Intel only) 10.6 to 10.8 for the Mac.
-NEW: AAX for Pro Tools 10 (32bit) and Pro Tools 11 (64bit) is now also available.
+Supported OS are Windows XP, 7, 8 or Vista for the PC, or Mac OSX 10.6 to 10.9 for the Mac.
+AAX for Pro Tools 10 (32bit) and Pro Tools 11 (64bit) are also available.

 Less powerful systems may also prove satisfactory, but may require larger buffer sizes, involving higher latency, and the number of active instruments may be limited to one.